lolobq/ECGR-4124-Digital_Signal_Processing/README.md

 # ECGR-4124-Digital_Signal_Processing
-Compilation of homeworks and projects from ECGR-4124 Digital Signal Processing
+Compilation of homeworks and projects from ECGR-4124 Digital Signal Processing.